jaheller/cldemo/README.md

 	julia@devhost:~$ sudo apt-get install git apt-utils dpkg-dev julia@devhost:~$ git clone git@github.com:CumulusNetworks/cldemo.git

+### Testing

+The test script runs lint tools for Puppet, Ansible & Chef against the manifests/playbooks/cookbooks and reports any issues.

+  julia@devhost:~$ cd cldemo
+	julia@devhost:~/cldemo$ ./test.sh

+The test.sh script will check for the following dependencies:

+* puppet-lint (Ruby)
+* ansible-lint (Python)
+* foodcritic (Ruby)

+It will attempt to install them, and their dependencies, if they are not found.
+You will require a working Ruby 2.x, with a working Rubygems, installed, and a working version of Python and Python Pip.

 ### Building

 The build script compiles packages from within pkgs/*; it also generates the